Flamefusion/report/README.md

 # report
-a simple script to make a report from an excel sheet
+a simple scripts to genrate production  tezt report with bar diagram and a simple gui to make life easier